 In September 2021, Sona announced that its bovine tuberculosis ("bTB") test has been advanced with the identification of multiple biomarkers that can not only be used to detect the presence of bTB bacteria, but, as set, are able to differentiate whether the bacteria is present due to an ongoing infection or as a result of vaccination.
 The biomarkers that have been identified to be used in the assay have been synthesized into two different antigens which will be used to develop the polyclonal and monoclonal antibodies for use in a multiplex lateral flow assay.
-Sona's research has confirmed the presence of the biomarkers in both blood and milk and further assessment will be required to determine the final assay matrix, while antibody development is concurrently pursued over the next 4-6 months.
+Sona's research has confirmed the presence of the biomarkers in both blood and milk, however a blood-based assay is being prioritized in order to be of relevance to the widest possible bovine population.
+The primary biomarker of interest has now been converted into a polyclonal antibody and is being incorporated into a test strip format that will test for the presence of infection in blood.
+Polyclonal antibodies of a second biomarker are also being generated and are due for purification and incorporation into the test.
+A third biomarker is being synthesized for antigen conjugation and will undergo antibody generation through the summer for consideration for integration into the test.